 [Rule 7.2 amended: Gazette 12 Aug 2008 p.
 3548.]

-7.3 Report to liquidator as to company’s affairs (Corporations Act s.
+7.3.
+Report to liquidator as to company’s affairs (Corporations Act s.
 475)

 (1) If a person is required under section 475 of the Corporations Act to submit and verify a report as to the affairs of a company, the liquidator must give to the person the appropriate forms and instructions for the preparation of the report.